TNTBrynn/Bocchi-Wallpaper/README.md

 In the project directory, you can run:

 ### `npm start`

-If you have any bugs regarding this method please DM me.

 ~This version has repeat and shuffle, I haven't debug it yet so it might lead into problems if you ever use this.
 Please do use a previous version to be able to use this without any problem. :>